Constitution Center (Washington, D.C.): Tenants

 The late-2000s recession left the renovated building struggling to find tenants.
 It was empty for nearly two years after it was opened for occupancy in April 2009.
-Both the United States Department of Homeland Security and NASA explored leasing all or part of it in 2009 and 2010, but chose not to do so.
+Both the United States Department of Homeland Security and NASA explored leasing all or part of it in 2009 and 2010 but chose not to do so.
 In August 2010, the United States Securities and Exchange Commission (SEC) signed a letter contract for 900000 sqft of space at Constitution Center.
 The SEC planned to take occupancy in September 2011.
-In January 2011, the Office of the Comptroller of the Currency agreed to lease 640000 sqft of space and the Federal Housing Finance Agency signed an agreement to occupy 335000 sqft of space.
-The Office of the Comptroller and the Federal Housing Finance Agency both occupied the building by March 2012.
+In January 2011, the Office of the Comptroller of the Currency agreed to lease 640000 sqft of space, and the Federal Housing Finance Agency signed an agreement to occupy 335000 sqft of space.
+The Office of the Comptroller and the Federal Housing Finance Agency occupied the building by March 2012.

 The SEC's occupancy of the building did not occur as planned.
 In October 2010, the SEC informed Nassif Associates that it needed only 340000 sqft of the 900000 sqft it had leased.
-On January 20, 2011, the SEC's inspector general launched an investigation into whether the SEC leased was proper and legal.
+On January 20, 2011, the SEC's inspector general launched an investigation into whether the SEC lease was proper and legal.
 SEC chairman Mary Schapiro was strongly criticized by Republicans in the United States House of Representatives for her handling of the lease, which she had personally approved.
-By May, it was unclear if the SEC would occupy any space at all in the building.
+It was unclear if the SEC would occupy any space in the building by May.
 On May 23, the SEC inspector general requested a formal opinion by the Comptroller General of the United States as to whether the lease violated the Antideficiency Act.
 The inspector general said SEC "grossly overestimated the amount of space needed at SEC Headquarters for the SEC's projected expansion by more than 300 percent and used these groundless and unsupportable figures to justify the SEC committing to an expenditure of $556.8 million over 10 years".

 In early July 2011, Nassif Associates said it had agreed to release the SEC from occupying 550000 sqft of space at Constitution Center.
 The company asked the SEC to reimburse it for $45 million in build-out and other expenses incurred between August 2010 and July 2011, but the agency declined to do so.
-Nassif Associates said it declined to file suit against the agency, although it indicated it would continue to negotiate with the SEC and other federal agencies to seek reimbursement.
+Nassif Associates declined to file suit against the agency, although it indicated it would continue negotiating with the SEC and other federal agencies to seek reimbursement.
 At the same time, the United States Department of Justice said it was considering whether to prosecute officials at the SEC over the lease's handling and the alleged forging of documents designed to justify it.